SAP2Moose/SAP2Moose/README.md

 <code>This project is actively maintained and used (September 2020).
 Please open an issue to get support :-)</code>

+# Installation to analyze applications

+Create a new program in your SAP system.
+You need only the files z_moose_extractor.abap and z_moose_extractor_texts.txt.
+You find the most actual version on the tab Code.
+Or go to releases to get the code of a certain release.

+Open file z_moose_extractor.abap with a text editor and paste the coding in your program.
+Add texts for convenience.
+Run the program, select a package and download the file (preferable with extension .mse).
+Open with Moose Analysis or Moose2Model to analyze it.

 # SAP2Moose

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.